cloudflare/cloudflare-docs/content/load-balancing/pools/cloudflare-pages-origin.md

 {{</table-wrap>}}

-4. Under **Advanced health check settings**, keep the default values and enable the **Follow redirects** option.
+5. Under **Advanced health check settings**, keep the default values and enable the **Follow redirects** option.

     When you are using a service like Cloudflare Pages, it is possible that requests from the health monitor - as well as the ones from your visitors - are redirected before reaching their destination.
 Enabling this option prevents the monitor from reporting an unhealthy origin when it actually has only been redirected (with a `301` code, for example).

 {{<Aside type="note" header="Tip">}}
-You can name the monitor after the parameters you have defined, in this example: `HTTP - 200 - Follow Redirects`
+You can name the monitor after the parameters you have defined.
+For example: `HTTP - 200 - Follow Redirects`.

+This way you can easily remember the criteria a certain monitor is using when you decide to attach it to other origins as well.
 {{</Aside>}}

 {{</tutorial-step>}}